k00mi/gitaly/doc/MIGRATION_PROCESS.md

 The change will be made by:

-* Removing the references to the feature flag in Omnibus, Chef repo, etc
+* Move the old rugged/shell method from gitlab-ce repository into [Gitalys own Gitlab::Git](ruby/lib/gitlab/git).
-* Remove the feature flag switching code from the client application (GitLab-CE, Workhorse, GitLab-Shell) code
+* Remove the feature flag switching code from the client application (GitLab-CE, Workhorse, GitLab-Shell) code, and it's underlying rugged/shell method